Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Numerical setup: initial value problem in EdGB gravity

 We use an excision procedure to remove the region where the system is not hyperbolic.
 The strategy is similar to the one used in Ref.~\cite{Ripley:2019aqj}: at the end of each time step we compute the discriminants~\eqref{eq:Discriminants}, find the outermost radius in which at least one of the two is nonpositive, and then excise the region in the interior.
 The field equations are not evolved in the excised region, thus the radius of the excision boundary $R_e$ cannot decrease, but would at most remain constant if the elliptic region shrinks.

 We also monitor the evolution of the apparent horizon, which is located at the coordinate radius $r_h$ where the expansion vanishes, $\theta_{(l)}(r_h) = 0$.
 We estimate $r_h$ using a linear interpolation.
-Since the results of the numerical integration lose physical meaning when an elliptic region appears outside the BH\footnote{Note, however, that we can only check if an elliptic region emerges outside the apparent horizon.
-This is not necessarily pathological because the apparent horizon does not coincide with the event horizon in dynamical situations.
-In other words, we cannot exclude that an elliptic region outside the apparent horizon would remain confined within the event horizon.}, we stop the simulation if the apparent horizon enters in the excision boundary.
+Since the results of the numerical integration lose physical meaning when an elliptic region appears outside the BH\footnote{Note, however, that since the apparent horizon does not coincide with the event horizon in dynamical situations, the emergence of an elliptic region outside the apparent horizon is not necessarily pathological.
+In other words, we cannot exclude in general that an elliptic region outside the apparent horizon would remain confined within the event horizon.}, we stop the simulation if the apparent horizon enters in the excision boundary.

-Finally, we implemented a fifth-order Kreiss-Oliger dissipation scheme in order to stabilize the integration algorithm against high-frequency modes arising from the inner boundary.
+Finally, we implemented a fifth-order Kreiss-Oliger dissipation scheme in order to stabilize the integration algorithm against high-frequency modes arising from the inner- and near-horizon region.
 The action of the dissipation term is restricted to the central region by means of a weighting function $\rho(r)$.
 Specifically, if we schematically denote a generic variable with $u$, we add to the right-hand side of each evolution equation the term $Q \, u$ contained in Appendix~C of Ref.~\cite{Babiuc:2007vr}, which we write as

 where $\eta_{\rm KO}$ is a constant, $\Delta r$ is the grid step, $\Delta t$ is the time step, $\rho = \rho(r)$ is the weighting function, and $D_{\pm}$ are the operators of first-order numerical differentiation with the one-sided finite difference scheme.
 In particular, we use $\eta_{\rm KO} = 0.1$ and